ddopson/node-segfault-handler/README.md

 00000000C3D43D02 ((module-name not available)): (filename not available): (function-name not available)
 ```

+Be aware that in production environments, pdb files must be included as part of your install to resolve names / lines in Windows stack traces.

 Now you can start debugging using tools like "objdump -dS module.node" to try and sort out what the stack actually means.
 Sometimes, just identifying _which_ native module is causing problems is the biggest win.

 Cheers, enjoy.
 And happy hunting.